Math Calculators

 • quantum mechanics, and others.

-If the attacker figures out the initial value used to create RSA keys in TLS certificates, he could potentially decrypt network traffic.
-This means he can get passwords and other personal information sent over the Internet.
+If a malicious attacker discovers the initial seed value used to generate RSA keys for TLS certificates, they could potentially decrypt secure network traffic.
+This means they could easily intercept passwords, financial data, and other highly sensitive personal information transmitted over the internet.

 Google's Generator